sapirhender123/ADP2-Flight-Inspection-App/README.md

 # ADP2-Flight-Inspection-App
-Our .NET application is designed for people who want to study sampled flight data.
+Our .NET application is designed for people who want to study sampled flight data.<br/>
-The user uploads a text file containing data that was sampled during a flight, and the application visually displays the file data from start to end.
+The user uploads a text file containing data that was sampled during a flight, and the application visually displays the file data from start to end.<br/>
-The FlightGear simulator displays the flying plane, while another window displays the main control surface(in a joystick like view), other flight instruments, and correlating data types in various graphs.
+The FlightGear simulator displays the flying plane, while another window displays the main control surface(in a joystick like view), other flight instruments, and correlating data types in various graphs.<br/>
-This window also enables the user to jump to specific time locations using an interactive player, and check for anomalies, using a selection of C++ DLLs which are dynamically loaded as needed.
+This window also enables the user to jump to specific time locations using an interactive player, and check for anomalies using a selection of C++ DLLs which are dynamically loaded as needed.

 ## Explanations of the folders and the main files of the project
 In the main folder, FIApp, there are the source files of the project, and 3 folders - Properties, Resources and plugins.<br/>